keldLundgaard/ase-anharmonics/README.md

 Current development by Keld T. Lundgaard

 ## Acknowledgements
-Thomas Nystrand - help on organizing the code
+Thomas Nystrand - help with organizing the code